 No Attachment Storage

-Don’t get us wrong, we adore this machine and praise how comprehensive it is.
+Don’t get us wrong.
+We adore this machine and praise how comprehensive it is.
 One problem is that the attachments are not accounted for in storage.
-It does not have on-board storage, and there is no bag or case included with the mop.
+It does not have onboard storage, and there is no bag or case included with the mop.

 So you’ll have to make room for each of its components.
-This might be problematic if you have limited space, or live in a smaller home.
+This might be problematic if you have limited space or live in a smaller home.

-Additional Specs
+Product Specs

 Water capacity | 11.5 ounces |